NordicSemiconductor/pc-nrfconnect-launcher/doc/win32-usb-troubleshoot.md

 # Scenarios where these errors happen

-## Windows 7 right after installation
+## Connecting a USB device into Windows 7 for the first time

-A `LIBUSB_ERROR_NOT_FOUND` error shows up when performing the following actions in this exact order:
+A `LIBUSB_ERROR_NOT_FOUND` error shows up when connecting an nRF USB device into a Windows 7 computer for the first time.
+In particular, this sequence of actions (in this exact order) reproduces this scenario:

 - Run the nRF Connect Desktop installer.
   - This includes the *rules* for the right drivers, but not the actual link between a USB device and its driver.
 - Launch an nRF Connect Desktop application.
-- Plug an nRF52840 devkit into a USB port.
+- Plug an nRF52840 device into a USB port.
 - Let Windows 7 attach the right drivers.
   - This uses the *rules* already installed for actually *binding* a driver to the newly-connected nRF USB device.
   - A yellow bubble appears from the system tray, indicating driver installation, like this:
   ![screenshot](win32-drivers-installing.png)

 - A `LIBUSB_ERROR_NOT_FOUND` is shown on the log of the nRF Connect Desktop application.
-- After a couple of minutes, Windows 7 finishes binding the libusb driver to the nRF USB device.
+- After a time (that varies between a few seconds and a couple of minutes), Windows 7 finishes binding the libusb driver to the nRF USB device.
   - A yellow bubble appears from the system tray, indicating drivers are ready, like this:
   ![screenshot](win32-drivers-ready.png)

+Please note that a USB device is "new" for Windows if the combination of its USB vendor ID, product ID, revision, and serial number have never been seen before.
+In other words: changing the firmware in an nRF device, or setting it into bootloader mode will make it appear as "new" for Windows.

+Therefore, this error might happen the first time that an nRF USB device is connected, the first time it enters bootloader mode, and the first time it is loaded with application-specific USB-capable firmware.

 #### Workaround